ReachOut.com: ReachOut Community Forum

 The online forum lets young people share what is happening in their lives, in a safe environment moderated by staff and trained moderators.
 The forums are not a counselling service but often help to refer young people to information and services.
 They are also a way for ReachOut.com users to connect to each other and find others they can share similar experiences with.
+In June 2025, ReachOut closed the Online Community after 18 years of operation, during which time more than 2 million users across Australia had accessed the peer support forum.

 ReachOut Teachers' Network

 Launched in April 2007, the ReachOut Teachers’ Network connects secondary school teachers with the ReachOut service by providing classroom lessons on issues that young people may face within the curriculum areas in schools.

 ReachOut Pro

 The ReachOut.com Professionals service targets professionals dealing with young people and mental health by providing an online source of information and resources.
 The provision of these resources aims to provide a way for a range of professionals to engage young people in the treatment and maintenance of better mental health outcomes.